AuReMe/metage2metabo/docs/m2m_analysis.rst

 m2m_analysis goes deeper in the analysis compare to m2m.
 In m2m_analysis, the enumeration of all solution is computed, this step is far more time consuming than the others (union or intersection).

 This first step is done by ``m2m_analysis enum``.
-It will enumerate all the possible solutions, select the optimal ones and then create the json file containing all the optimal solutions.
+It will enumerate all the possible solutions (minimal communities), select the optimal ones and then create the json file containing all the optimal solutions.

 In a second step (``m2m_analysis graph``), the optimal solutions from the enumeration are stored in a graph.
 The nodes of this graph are each organism present in at least one solution.
 An edge connects two nodes, only if the two organisms (represented by the node) co-occur in at least one of the enumerated communities.